starship/starship/docs/config/README.md

 If `shell` is not given or only contains one element and Starship detects PowerShell will be used, the following arguments will automatically be added: `-NoProfile -Command -`.
+If `shell` is not given or only contains one element and Starship detects Cmd will be used, the following argument will automatically be added: `/C` and `stdin` will be set to `false`.
+If `shell` is not given or only contains one element and Starship detects Nushell will be used, the following arguments will automatically be added: `-c` and `stdin` will be set to `false`.
 This behavior can be avoided by explicitly passing arguments to the shell, e.g.

 ```toml